RaymiiOrg/c_ookieclicker/lib/googletest/docs/faq.md

     make it `const`, which helps prevent accidental changes to its value and makes the tests more obviously correct.
-*   In case we need to subclass the test fixture class, the subclass' constructor is guaranteed to call the base class' constructor *first*, and the subclass' destructor is guaranteed to call the base class' destructor *afterward*.
+*   In case we need to subclass the test fixture class, the subclass' constructor is guaranteed to call the base class' constructor *u0_first*, and the subclass' destructor is guaranteed to call the base class' destructor *afterward*.
 With `SetUp()/TearDown()`, a subclass may make the mistake of forgetting to call the base class' `SetUp()/TearDown()` or call them at the